To see the less urban side of Singapore, don’t miss out on tackling some of the best things to do in Sentosa Island.

 One of the top points of interest in Sentosa Island is also the easiest way to reach the island.
 The Singapore Cable Car takes you from the mainland to Sentosa while providing an aerial view of the region.

-The Singapore Cable Car is the perfect way to start your Sentosa Island sightseeing.
-It gives you a broad overview of the land before setting foot on the ground in Sentosa Island itself.
+The Singapore Cable Car is the perfect way to start your Sentosa Island sightseeing, especially if you’re visiting Sentosa as a day trip from Singapore.
+It gives you a broad overview of the land before setting foot on the island.

 The trip on the Singapore Cable Car takes about fifteen minutes and includes two starting points.